marc-mrt/marc-mrt.github.io/content/about.md

 `c` `cpp` `java` `sql` `tdd` `architecture` `management`

-During this 5-year program, I've learned to love programming, embrace new technologies and navigate a lot of different angles to software engineering.
+During this 5-year program, I've learned to love programming, embrace new technologies, and navigate a lot of different angles to software engineering.

 In the final years, most of the program focused on entrepreneurship and innovation within the sector, learnings I carry with me to this day when working on tech products.